Hexavalent chromium: Military applications

 Since World War II, the United States Army relied on hexavalent chromium compounds to protect its vehicles, equipment, aviation and missile systems from corrosion.
 The wash primer was sprayed as a pretreatment and protective layer on bare metal.

 From 2012 to 2015, Army Research Laboratory conducted research on a wash primer replacement, as a part of the DoD's effort to eliminate the use of toxic wash primers in the military.
 Studies indicated that the wash primers contained hazardous air pollutants, and high levels of volatile organic compounds.

 The project resulted in the ARL qualifying three wash primer alternatives in 2015 for use on Army depots, installations, and repair facilities.
 The research led to the removal of chromate products from Army facilities in 2017.

 For their efforts on the wash primer replacement, the ARL researchers won the Secretary of the Army's "Award for Environmental Excellence in Weapon System Acquisition" for the 2016 fiscal year.

-Pending regulations in the United States

-The EPA currently limits total chromium in drinking water to 100 parts per billion, but there is no established limit specifically for chromium(VI).
-The Office of Environmental Health Hazard Assessment (OEHHA) the California Environmental Protection Agency proposed a goal of 0.2 parts per billion in its technical support draft in 2009, despite a 2001 state law requiring a standard be set by 2005.
-A final Public Health Goal of 0.02 ppb was published in the technical support document in July 2011.